Kim Hee-ae: 2020–2024: Career resurgence

 Kim returns to small screen with two Netflix political dramas: Queenmaker and The Whirlwind.
 In the 2023 Netflix series Queenmaker, she portrayed Hwang Do-hee, a brilliant image-maker who leaves her corporate role to help human rights lawyer Oh Kyung-sook (Moon So-ri) become the mayor of Seoul, navigating the cutthroat world of political campaigns.
 She then reunited with veteran actor Sul Kyung-gu in the 2024 Netflix political thriller The Whirlwind.
 In the series Kim Hee-ae plays Jeong Su-jin, the Deputy Prime Minister for Economic Affairs, who finds herself in a fierce political clash with Prime Minister Park Dong-ho (Sul Kyung-gu) after he attempts to assassinate a corrupt president.
 The series delves into intense power struggles and the dark side of politics, showcasing a compelling dynamic between the two lead characters.

 Kim starred as the astute political consultant Shim Yeo-sa in the 2024 Ha Joon-won's crime thriller film Dead Man.
 The film follows Lee Man-jae (Cho Jin-woong), falsely imprisoned as a "dead man" for embezzlement, who seeks to reclaim his identity upon his return.
 Shim Yeo-sa approaches him with a cryptic offer.
 Kim's portrayal of the powerful and manipulative figure has been highly praised, with director Bong Joon-ho specifically commending her charisma and sharp eyes in the role.

+2025–present: Agency change and return to variety programming

 In March 2025, Kim left YG Entertainment and signed with new agency KeyEast.
+Kim Hee-ae and Cha Seung-won were announced as cast members for Coupang Play's Bonjour Bakery on February 13, 2026, with the final lineup confirmed on April 2.
+The cast is divided into two teams: the Hall Team features Kim as café manager and Kim Seon-ho as barista, both receiving professional beverage training prior to filming, while the Kitchen Team consists of pâtissier Cha Seung-won and assistant Lee Ki-taek.
+The show aired on Coupang Play from May 8 to June 29 and began rebroadcasting on KBS2 on August 5, marking the first time KBS has broadcast original OTT platform content.

 Personal life

-Kim married Lee Chan-jin, CEO of the web portal DreamWiz, in 1996.
-They have two sons.

-Kim is a Roman Catholic and was one of 50 Catholic celebrities who appeared in the 2014 music video for the digital single "Koinonia" to commemorate Pope Francis' visit to South Korea, the first time in 19 years that the pope visited Asia.
-Her baptismal name is Maria.
+Kim is a Roman Catholic, and her baptismal name is Maria.
+She was one of fifty Catholic celebrities who appeared in the 2014 music video for the digital single "Koinonia" to commemorate Pope Francis' visit to South Korea, which marked the first papal visit to Asia in nineteen years.

+Kim married Lee Chan-jin, CEO of the web portal DreamWiz, in 1996, and the couple has two sons.